Ajaybhukya/CODSOFT/README.md

-A simple python program to develop a to do list
+A simple python program to develop a to do list,calculator and password generator.